jcsargis00/Credit_Risk_Analysis/README.md

 ![algscores](https://github.com/jcsargis00/Credit_Risk_Analysis/blob/main/images/algscores.PNG)
 #
 We will look more carefully at high risk results.
 For high risk prediction:
-The most accurate model was the Easy Ensemble Cluster (93% accuracy, 9% precision, 92% recall, 16.72% F1).
-Next, is Balanced Random Forest, followed by SMOTE, SMOTEENN, RandomOverSampler and ClusterCentroids.
+The most accurate model was the Easy Ensemble Classifier (93% accuracy, 9% precision, 92% recall, 16.72% F1).
+Next, is Balanced Random Forest, followed by SMOTE, SMOTEENN, Random Over Sampler and Cluster Centroids.
 A summary of the results is shown in the table below ranking the most accurate models for high risk loan prediction.
 #
 ![ranking](https://github.com/jcsargis00/Credit_Risk_Analysis/blob/main/images/ranking.PNG)
 #
 #### Model Recommendation
-The EasyEnsembleClassifer model yielded the best results with an accuracy rate of 93.2% and a precision rate of 9% for prediction of "High Risk" candidates.
+The Easy Ensemble Classifer model yielded the best results with an accuracy rate of 93.2% and a precision rate of 9% for prediction of "High Risk" candidates.
 Prediction of "Low Risk" candidates also yielded the best results, with a sensitivity rate of 94% and an F1 score of 96.9%.
 With the best results of all 6 models for both the "High Risk" and "Low Risk" classes, I would recommend the Easy Ensemble Classifier model over the others to perform this type of analysis.